MurrellGroup/PyBoltz.jl/docs/src/api.md

 ### Constraints

-The following constraint types go into the `constraints` vector keyword argument of `MolecularInput`.
+The following constraint types go into the `constraints` vector keyword argument of `BoltzInput`.

 ```@docs
 PyBoltz.Schema.bond